c4cs/c4cs.github.io/_commands/tools/time.md

 ### Useful Options / Examples

 There are two `time` commands available to most terminals.
-There is the `time` that is a built-in shell command and there is a `time` that is a command similar to ls that must be called using the path to where the command is located (unless you add it to your path).
+There is the `time` that is a shell built-in command and there is a `time` that is a command similar to `ls`.
+You must specify the path to the non shell built-in command because otherwise the built-in `time` command takes precedence.
 They work identically when called with no arguments, but you can call the non-built-in time command with some additional flags that offer more functionality.
+The below examples use the `/usr/bin/time` command (the non built-in command).

 #### Example command